bdjewkes/DocX/README.md

 Currently, the only difference between DocX and Xceed Words for .NET, is that Xceed Words for .NET can convert a Word document to PDF, and has professional technical support included in the subscription.

+## About this version

+This is a port of the original DocX that has been updated to target .NET Standard 2.0.
+To limit any changes to the original code base this will currently only work for on Windows OS due to an existing dependency on Windows.Identity.

 ## What else do I need?

-All that you need to install in order to use DocX is the [.NET framework 4.0](http://www.microsoft.com/downloads/en/details.aspx?FamilyID=9cfb2d51-5ff4-4491-b0e5-b386f32c0992&displaylang=en) and [Visual Studio 2010](http://www.microsoft.com/express/Downloads/) or later, both of which are free.
+All that you need to install in order to use DocX Standard is .NET Core 2.1 or greater and [Visual Studio 2017](http://www.microsoft.com/express/Downloads/) or later, both of which are free.

 ## What are the main features of DocX?